- Keywords

 - '/templates/.tests.yml'

-(relative to the target project),project
+local (relative to the target project), project, remote, or template includes.

-file configuration included by all methods is evaluated.
 The configuration is a snapshot in time and persists in the database.
-GitLab does not reflect any changes to the referenced.gitlab-ci.yml
+GitLab does not reflect any changes to

-error may be displayed if the user does not have access to any of the included files.
+not found or access denied error may be displayed if the user does not have access to any of the included files.

 include:remote

-with a full URL to include a file from a different location.
+include:remote with a full URL to include a file from a different location.

-request.
-Authentication with the remote URL is not supported.
-The YAML file must have the extension.yml
+remote URL is not supported.
+The YAML file must have the extension .yml or .yaml.

 include: